My husband and I signed up for tango classes.

 Some looked like they had escaped a nursing home, a bad marriage, or a house full of uncontrollable toddlers.

-In short: tired, disoriented and dreaming of picture 1 above.
+Put it otherwise: tired, disoriented and dreaming of picture 1 above.

 For the next two hours there was pretty much a lot of walking going on.